royaltm/spectrusty-tutorial/step4.md

 }
 ```

 And yes, we need to indicate where the `toggle_joystick` method comes from.
-Hence the constraint `Self: DeviceAccess` has been added.
+Hence the constraint `Self: JoystickAccess` has been added.

 And finally, we can change the line where you create the first instance of `ZxSpectrum`.
 It determines which device will be used for the rest of the program: